emilk96/dispenser/README.md

-# Collector
+# Dispenser

-This folder can be used to start a virtual environment with the required python packages to run the GUI + motor control for the collector.
+This folder can be used to start a virtual environment with the required python packages to run the GUI + motor control for the dispenser.

 ## How to run